 Flooded with inspirations from local artists, downtown Stevens Point offers the perfect place to find a mix of culture and history told through various art forms.
 Read on to learn more about where to experience Stevens Point's own interactive art and hand-painted murals, then make it a day trip to see it for yourself!Header photo by: @heyitsrachelh

-Head to the Transit Stage, near the Stevens Point Bus Depot downtown (by the former Shopko parking lot) to try your hand on the public piano, the newest piece of art in the area.
+Head to the Transit Stage, near the Stevens Point Bus Depot downtown (by the former Shopko parking lot) to try your hand on the public piano.
 Be sure to look for it during the warmer months of the year before it's stored away for the winter.
-This interactive art was donated by a local community member and refurbished into a 1920s Art Deco style by artist, Rachel Siebers.Photo Credit: @heyitsrachelh
+This interactive art was donated by a local community member and painted by Rachel Siebers.Photo Credit: @rararachel_bernice

 Give life to your social media feed by adding the vibrant colors of one of Stevens Point’s downtown murals.
 Take a walk around town to find a picturesque backdrop to snap any Instagram or Facebook-worthy photo.

 Start on the corner of Water and Clark Streets to see the first-ever mural, the “Rivermen”.
 This mural depicts our history as a part of the early logging industry.
 Kelly Meredith, the artist, created this mural with the help of community members filling in colors by number.

 For more cool views, go inside the building on the other side of the mural, home to Real Deals on Home Décor.

 Continue on to the Mathias Mitchell Public Square (The Square) and you’ll find another piece of our history, the “Polish Chicken” mural.
 The origin of this mural remains a mystery but is still a fun photo op.
 The mural is surrounded by benches and is the ideal spot to sit and enjoy a beverage or treat from the farmers market.
 From this spot, you can also see the Market Day mural located in the southeast corner of the Square.